Medical expert of the article

 - penicillins (amoxicillin, benzylpenicillin, phenoxymethylpenicillin);

-- cephalosporin preparations (cefadroxil, ceftriaxone);
+- cephalosporin drugs (cefadroxil, ceftriaxone);

 - macrolide antibiotics (erythromycin, spiramycin, azithromycin, roxithromycin, clarithromycin, midecamycin);

-- Lincosamides (lincomycin, clindamycin).
+- lincosamides (lincomycin, clindamycin).

 - amoxicillin - 5 mg three times a day;